Get the latest and best Bluetooth headphones under 50 dollars (that are affordable but worth getting).

 You find all the essential control buttons under the ear cups, as well as a 3.5mm headphone jack if you end up with an empty battery.

-Earpads go around your ears without squeezing them, offering hours of comfortable listening experience.
+Earpads go around your ears without squeezing them, offering hours of a comfortable listening experience.

 Check the best budget noise cancelling headphones for more similar options.